 For example, a 2-point violation in one state might equate to a 1-point violation in another.
 Some states display even greater disparities.
 In the chart below, you can see that driving without a license generates 10 points in Texas but only 2 points in California.
 Some states, such as Kansas, do not use a point system at all.
 Consequently, it’s very important to create a policy that takes into account differences in each state’s point system.
 In other words, you need to create a points equalization scale.

-If your organization has mobile employees all over the United States, you already know that one-size-fits-all policies create problems.
-For example, maintaining a one-size-fits-all car allowance to address costs that vary by location (gas, insurance, taxes, etc.) ends up treating mobile employees inequitably.
+If your organization has employees all over the United States, you already know that one-size-fits-all policies create problems.
+For example, maintaining a single car allowance to address costs that vary by location (gas, insurance, taxes, etc.) ends up treating employees inequitably.
 In the same way, a one-size-fits-all points policy creates inequities.
 It will penalize some drivers unfairly and may let riskier drivers slide.

 Implementing a points equalization system is vital to giving you an accurate picture of your company’s risk level.
 While it’s best to implement a points equalization system when designing your policy, you can also incorporate points equalization into your existing policy.
 First, create your own point system that is based on standardized criteria for determining high-risk drivers.
 Then create a scale that allows you to accurately and automatically translate each state’s points system into your own.